Flybell/Fan-Illusion/README.md

 The second type, what I dubbed the "stop and go illusion" in my master's thesis, is a modification of the Stepping Feet illusion.
 Here it is in its radial form:

 ![Image of radial stepping feet illusion](12x1.gif)

+The mainstream explanation of the Stepping Feet illusion is low-level, focusing on the presence and detection of motion signals.
+I explored whether the illusion is in part caused by a higher-level attention process.

+# Scripts

+The scripts are written in PsychoPy & Python3.

+Download all files and run Fan_Illusion.py

+Dependencies: psychopy